This is how you present your trade show booth display which can best represent your business.

 Using analytic tools, you are able, in this century, to know within a gnats whisker (do gnats really have whiskers?) which ads are getting clicks, and which ads are getting clicks and purchases.
 It’s a beautiful world!

 At this point, quite frankly, if you have a professional design firm create some hip graphics that feature your USP, those graphics can be put on backwalls, roll up retractable banner stands, table runners, table top banner stands or signs, and side walls in your booth.
-As long as you continue to trumpet the message that’s been working (and for God’s sake, don’t subjugate the message to the graphics!)
-For more about the aforementioned banner stands, you can check right here.
+As long as you continue to trumpet the message that’s been working (and for God’s sake, don’t subjugate the message to the graphics!).

 Now go, and be successful at whichever action you need to take (advertising and marketing testing or, having done that, prepping for a trade show)!
 And for God’s sake, or at least mine, have fun!!!